Public liability insurance that protects you

 Nature of business

-The industry you operate in is a determinant of your insurance cost.
+The industry you operate in is a determinant of your costs.
 Businesses that involve a higher level of risk, such as construction or manufacturing, typically face higher premiums.

 Location